harryho/blog-hugo/content/blog/create-a-blog-on-github-pages.md

 * Deploy the blog site to GitHub page with the script `deploy.bat`.
 * `deploy.bat "Your optional commit message"` will commit the changes to `<username>.github.io`.
 * You might want to commit the changes to `blog-hugo` repository.
+Please don't forget to add `public` into the `.gitignore`.

     ```
     @echo OFF